 Townsville, Magnet Island & surrounding areas

-SOME INTERESTING PLACES TO VISIT AND ENJOY WHILE IN TOWNSVILLE
+SOME INTERESTING PLACES TO VISIT & ENJOY WHILE in TOWNSVILLE & SURROUNDS

 Including some places I enjoyed when growing up, not to mention a great place to spend the winter especially if you enjoy walking and swimming.